wharfkit/website/src/routes/blog/posts/14-sessionkit-user-interface-preview.md

 For the `authorization` of the action we can pass in the `session.permissionLevel`, which will automatically provide the information of the user which is currently logged in.
 The same goes for the `data.from` field which utilizes the `session.actor` to pass in the account name of the user.

 > **Note:** In future versions of Wharf, the creation of actions like this will be much more simple when using the upcoming Contract and Account Kits.
-These actions will be

 Now with the desired action defined, that action can be passed into the `transact` method of the Session.